-If present, the function will automatically read the following files from the directory locs Locations of all beads on the array (i.e. including all those that could not be decoded)
+If present, the function will automatically read the following files from the directory

 .txt Text file that lists the ID, coordinates and intensity for every decoded bead on an array section.
 The intensities have been subjected to a local background correction.
 If useImages = FALSE these intensities will be used as a starting point for analysis